These events are being planned for 2020 to mark the 400th anniversary of the sailing of the Mayflower

 with the four unfortunate children of Katharine More aboard.

-Saturday 4 July 2020: Seminar – talks from three local historians:
+Saturday 4 July 2020: History Day – talks from three local historians:

 Telling the story of the More children, the 17th century religious setting and the prospects in America.